Hamadabosbet/fastapi-database-connector/README.md

 # FastAPI Application

-This repository contains a FastAPI application for managing saints and customers, along with various functionalities like authentication, file upload, and admin operations.
+This repository contains a FastAPI application for managing saints , along with various functionalities like authentication, file upload, and admin operations.

 ## Features